MikelMNJ/starter-app/README.md

 const afterwares = [];

 // How to use: wrap <App /> in index.js with <AppProvider />
-// See 'slices' for reducer and associated state actions/selectors.
+// See 'modules' for reducer and associated state actions/selectors.
 // See 'helpers/stateHelpers' for custom hooks, action creator and StateManager methods.

 export const AppProvider = ({ children }) => {